Kolchak: The Night Stalker/Horror in the Heights

 Horror in the Heights is the eleventh episode of the first season of Kolchak: The Night Stalker.

-Guest Stars: Phil Silvers (Harry Starman), Murray Matheson (Mr. Lane-Marriot), Abraham Sofaer (Rakshasa hunter), Benny Rubin (Julius "Buck" Fineman), Shelly Novack (Officer York), Barry Gordon (Waiter), Ned Glass (Joe), Jim Goodwin (Frank Rivas), Eric Server (Officer Boxman), John Bleifer (Charlie), Herb Vigran (Sol Goldstein), Naomi Stevens (Miriam Goldstein), Robert Karnes (Officer Thomas)
+Guest Starring: Phil Silvers (Harry Starman), Murray Matheson (Mr. Lane-Marriot), Abraham Sofaer (Rakshasa Hunter), Benny Rubin (Julius "Buck" Fineman), Shelly Novack (Officer York), Barry Gordon (Waiter), Ned Glass (Joe), Jim Goodwin (Frank Rivas), Eric Server (Officer Boxman), John Bleifer (Charlie), Herb Vigran (Sol Goldstein), Naomi Stevens (Miriam Goldstein), Robert Karnes (Officer Thomas)

 Contents |